gutsout/arma3-mission-files/README.md

-# Arma 3 Mission Files
+# ArmA 3 Mission Files
-This repository contains the source files for various Arma 3 missions I've hosted, showcasing experiments with in-game cinematics, briefings, triggers, and music.
+This repository contains the source files for various ArmA 3 missions I've hosted, showcasing experiments with in-game cinematics, briefings, triggers, and music.
 These source files are provided as-is and can be easily converted into .pbo mission files using PBO Manager for server upload.

 In the near future, I plan to document the features available in these sources and provide short guides to help others implement similar functionalities.

 ## How Tos
-### Add Custom Music or Sound
+### Add Custom Music or Sound to ArmA3 Mission File
 1. Create a separate directory (e.g. `music`, `sfx`) to keep all the sounds together
 2. Find and download the sounds you want to add to your mission.
 3. Convert the sound to `.ogg` format suitable to ArmA 3.\